Jessie Cave

-Jessica Alice Cave Lloyd (born 5 May 1987) is an English actress, comedian and cartoonist, known for her role as Lavender Brown in the Harry Potter film series and for her shows in London and at the Edinburgh Fringe.
+Jessica Alice Cave Lloyd (born 5 May 1987) is an English actress, comedian, YouTuber, author and cartoonist, known for her role as Lavender Brown in the Harry Potter film series and for her shows in London and at the Edinburgh Fringe.
 She has also published a book of cartoon doodles called Love Sick, some of the designs in which have appeared on greeting cards.
 A comedic play based on her life and relationships, Sunrise, was first performed in 2019.
 Cave's first novel, Sunset, was published in 2021.

 Early life

 Cave was born on 5 May 1987 in London, the second of five siblings.
 Her father works as a general practitioner.
 Her mother Deborah is the daughter of former Chief Secretary to Hong Kong, Tasmanian-born Sir Charles Philip Haddon-Cave.
 Her youngest sister Bebe Cave is also an actress.

 She attended Latymer Upper School in Hammersmith for Sixth Form.
 A former county-level swimmer and ex-national tennis player, she studied illustration and animation at Kingston University, dropping out aged 19.
 Her tennis career was cut short by injury when she was 15.
 In 2020, she revealed that she had been raped by her tennis coach at the age of 14.
 She had originally intended to study stage management at the Royal Academy of Dramatic Arts, and worked in London as a stagehand, before deciding to pursue acting.